Apostolic Vicariate of Kiang-nan: History

 In 1842 a treaty between England and China resulted in the opening of five Chinese ports, among them Shanghai.
-Five new fathers and one brother left France for China in 1842.
-They made the voyage with M. de Lagrené, ambassador of France to Beijing, who in 1844 obtained permission in the Treaty of Whampoa for the preaching of the Catholic religion in China.
-Bishop de Besi appointed Fr.
-Brueye to found the seminary, which was opened on 3 February 1843, with twenty-three students.
+Five new priests and one brother left France for China in 1842.
+They made the voyage with Marie Melchior Joseph Théodore de Lagrené, ambassador of France to Beijing, who in 1844 obtained permission in the Treaty of Whampoa for the preaching of the Catholic religion in China.
+Bishop de Besi appointed Brueye to found the seminary, which was opened on 3 February 1843, with twenty-three students.
 In 1853 it was established at Song-kia-tu.
 In 1849 all the Christian settlements were confided to the French Jesuits; they contained four thousand seven hundred and fifty Christians.
 The rebels invaded in 1853 a great part of the province and remained there eleven years.
-The Jesuit Fathers established themselves in 1847 at Zi-ka-wei, near the tomb of Paul Xu, at which period of the orphanages of the mission were commenced.
+The Jesuits established themselves in 1847 at Zi-ka-wei, near the tomb of Paul Xu, at which period of the orphanages of the mission were commenced.
 An asylum for girls was a founded in 1855 near Wang-tan.
 In 1853 the Taiping rebels took possession of Nanjing, then of Shanghai, but abandoned the latter in 1854.

 Bishop de Besi left for Rome in 1847, leaving the government of the mission to his coadjutor, Bishop Maresca.
 In 1849 the latter was named administrator of the Diocese of Nanjing, but returned to Europe, owing to ill health, on 8 April 1855.
 On 13 November of the same year he died at Naples.
 The Diocese of Nanjing was then suppressed, and the Vicariate Apostolic of Kiang-nan entrusted to the French Jesuits.
-Father Pierre André Borgniet became administrator Apostolic in 1856.
-During the eight years of his administratorship the rebels laid waste all the Christian missions of Jiangnan except that of Shanghai.
+Pierre André Borgniet became administrator Apostolic in 1856.
+During the eight years of his administrator ship the rebels laid waste all the Christian missions of Jiangnan except that of Shanghai.

 Then followed the wars of the French and English against China, beginning in 1857.
 A treaty was signed in 1858, but the war was renewed in 1860, at the end of which entrance into China was obtained.
 In 1859 the rebels held only Nanjing, but suddenly became stronger.
-Father Massa was arrested by them but made his escape; his brother Louis, however, was killed by defending the orphanage of Tsai-kia-wan.
+Massa was arrested by them but made his escape; his brother Louis, however, was killed by defending the orphanage of Tsai-kia-wan.
 The orphan asylum was pillaged and burned, and many Christians were massacred.
 A few Christian natives of Manila were able to defend Tung-kia-tu and Za-ka-wei.
-In 1862 Admirals Hope and Protet opened a campaign, but the latter as killed at Nan-kiau.
+In 1862 Admirals Hope and Protet opened a campaign, but the latter was killed at Nan-kiau.
 Major Gordon, who commanded some four to five thousand men, gained some advantage, but was dismissed in 1866 by the Chinese.
 At the end of the same year the rebels were driven out of every place they had held.
 The missions, however, suffered much in the meantime.
-Father Vuillaume was killed on 4 March 1862; between 1856 and 1864 twenty-four missionaries died, and before the close of 1865 six or seven were victims of typhus.
+Vuillaume was killed on 4 March 1862; between 1856 and 1864 twenty-four missionaries died, and before the close of 1865 six or seven were victims of typhus.